Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Total births dropped by over 9,000 compared to the previous year, reflecting ongoing demographic challenges in population replacement.
+• Total births fell by over 9,000 compared to the previous year, continuing a slow decline in annual births despite a steady children per mother rate around 2.00.

-• Children per mother stable at 2.00, ranking 8th in Europe
+• Children per mother stable but below European average, ranked 8th

-• Highest average maternal age in Europe at 32.3 years
+• Highest average maternal age in Europe at over 32 years

 • Birthgap Retirement Indicator highest in Europe, indicating aging population